 Travel to Leipzig, Germany

-Leipzig/Halle Airport is 22 kilometres (13.7 miles) north-west of Leipzig city centre.
-The S5 and S5X run between the airport and city centre.
+Leipzig/Halle Airport is 22 kilometres (13.7 miles) northwest of Leipzig city centre.
+The S5 and S5X run between the airport and the city centre.
 InterCity trains also connect the city centre (Leipzig Hauptbahnhof) and airport.

 Leipzig has good rail connections with other German cities.